Mario Götze: 2019–20 season

 On the opening day of the 2019–20 Bundesliga campaign, Götze made his 200th competitive appearance for Dortmund, coming on as a second-half substitute for Reus in a 5–1 win over Augsburg.

 On 23 May 2020, Borussia Dortmund sporting director Michael Zorc stated that Götze would leave the club at the end of the season.
 His last appearance for the team was in a 1–0 defeat against Bayern Munich, three days later after his decision to leave.
 He bid farewell to the club at the Westfalenstadion prior to Dortmund's final match against 1899 Hoffenheim.

 PSV

 On 6 October 2020, Götze joined PSV on a free transfer, signing a two-year deal.
 Götze scored on his PSV debut, a 3–0 away win at PEC Zwolle on 18 October.
+Götze was described by kicker as the best player in the Eredivisie after his first few months, but his season was affected by injuries.

 On 21 July 2021, Götze scored twice against Galatasaray in the first leg of their UEFA Champions League second qualifying round tie.
 On 7 August, Götze scored in a 4–0 Johan Cruyff Shield win over rivals Ajax, in turn helping to end Ajax's 17 game unbeaten streak.

 On 6 September 2021, Götze signed a new contract with PSV, keeping him at the club until 2024.